Building Your Center of Interest -March 10, 17 & 24 Live Online Workshop

 Live Online Workshop with Personal Assistance $155.00

 When you go to an art show, some paintings may instantly attract your attention.
 They may be the award winners at a show.
-It is a wonderful to create a beautiful painting but what can you do to make “your” paintings stand out?
+It is a wonderful to create a beautiful painting.
+How do you make “your” paintings stand out?
 What story do you want to tell?
 Would you like to win awards?
-In this workshop you will practice a variety of design principles that bring out the interest area in your painting, using Any Medium – my examples will be done in watercolor.
-Ellen Jean Diederich who has 37 years of professional painting and teaching experience invites you to join her in exploring and effective design principles for “Building your Center of Interest”.
+In this workshop you will practice a variety of design principles that bring out the interest area in your painting, and balance out the rest.
+You can do this with any medium – my examples will be done in watercolor.

 I look forward to working with you!
 Please email firstname.lastname@example.org any questions you have.